-LRNSNC-602 Differential Learning Tutoring
+LRNSNC-602 Differential Learning Tutoring 0 Units

-18 hours activity; 18 hours total Through diagnostic assessment, observation, and assignments, students are made aware of their learning strengths and weaknesses and their preferred learning style.
+Through diagnostic assessment, observation, and assignments, students are made aware of their learning strengths and weaknesses and their preferred learning style.
 Students are given assistance in arranging their instructional program so that opportunities for success are optimized.
 Student must qualify for this course through diagnostic assessments.
 P/ NP grading only.

-LGBT Studies Noncredit (LGBTNC)
+LGBT Studies Noncredit (LGBTNC) 0 Units

-LGBTNC-600 LGBT Community Awareness for the Workforce0 Units2-8 hours lecture; 2-8 hours total
+LGBTNC-600 LGBT Community Awareness for the Workforce

+2-8 hours lecture: 2-8 hours total